gothwalritu/Pewlett-Hackard-Analysis/README.md

 ### E.	List of retiring employees who are eligible for mentorship program.

-The table shown in figure 5 is displaying a list of employees who are eligible for mentorship program.
-To obtain this table three tables: employees, titles and dep_emp are joined with inner join.
+The snapshot of table shown in figure 5 is displaying a part of the list of employees who are eligible for mentorship program.
+To obtain this table, we joined three tables: employees, titles and dep_emp with inner join.
 ‘WHERE’ command is used to filter the list for the employees whose birth date is in between ‘1965-01-01’ and ‘1965-12-31’.
 Only current employees are included in that list by using ‘WHERE’ and ‘to date’ filters.
 The query gave the output result of 1549 rows, which is then sorted with ‘ORDER BY’ command to check if it is most recent.

 ![Picture_5, mentorship eligibility]( https://github.com/gothwalritu/Pewlett-Hackard-Analysis/blob/main/module_7_challenge_screenshots/mentorship_eligibility.png)